meghna-saxena/survey-stark/notes/mongoose-for-survey-creation.md

 - Webhook is  anything where some outside API is facilitating a process and then gives our application some type of callback/notice that some event occured.

 So, POST `/api/surveys/webhooks` (records feedback from a user) -> this route only sendgrid accesses and send it in some intervals to tell notification that someone clicked, here's the info.

+## Sendgrid setup
+- Signup with sendgrid API and set them up!
+  - Sendgrid is email provider
+  - Signup -> settings -> API keys
+- install a npm module `sendgrid` that helps interacting directly with sendgrid